 (Editor’s note: This story was updated at 4:40 p.m.
 Friday, May 22, to include the affidavit filed by a Stillwater Police Department detective.
-It contains details that some readers may find upsetting.)
+On June 8, the Payne County District Attorney’s Office filed an additional charge of forcible oral sodomy against Alberto Morejon related to a second alleged victim.
+The story below describes the first charge filed against Morejon and contains details that some readers may find upsetting.)

 Stillwater Junior High School teacher Alberto Morejon has been charged with a felony count of engaging in sexual communication with a minor by the use of technology.
 Today’s charge was filed in Payne County District Court three days after Morejon, an influential voice during 2018’s Oklahoma teacher walkout, was arrested on allegations that he made lewd proposals to a former student under the age of 16.